On the interplay between notions of additive and multiplicative largeness and its combinatorial applications: Multiplicative piecewise syndeticity implies additive IP0

 This means $g_\al$ is a member of the set in (\ref{eqn:setofshiftstobelargevdw}); in particular, the finite sums set generated by $(g_i)_{i=1}^r$ indeed has non-empty intersection with that set. \end{proof}

 We conclude this section by presenting an application of Theorem \ref{thm:bliprstarsemiring} to polynomial Diophantine approximation.
 A one-variable variation on the following theorem is described in \cite[Theorem 7.7]{BergelsonSurveytwoten}.
-We denote by $\|(x_1, \ldots, x_k)\|$ the Euclidean distance from $(x_1, \ldots, x_k)$ to zero on the $k$-torus $( \R / \Z )^k$.
+We denote by $\|(x_1, \ldots, x_k)\|$ the Euclidean distance from $(x_1, \ldots, x_k)$ to the nearest integer lattice point in $\R^k$.

 \begin{theorem} Let $A \subseteq \N^\ell$ be additively $\ipnaught$.
 For all $n, d \in \N$,

 uniformly in polynomials $f_1, \ldots, f_n \in \R[x_1,\ldots,x_\ell]$ of degree less than or equal to $d$ with no constant term. \end{theorem}